 - Contact your instructor to discuss the exam accommodation.
-Ask your instructor to check and sign the form.
+Ask your instructor to check and sign your form.

-- Forms are returned to Disability Services at least two weeks prior to an exam.
+- Return the Exam Accommodation to Disability Services at least three weeks prior to an exam.

 - The Office will contact your instructor and you will be notified of the accommodation three days before the exam.